 - 10.5 Paragraph 185 of the NPPF states that plans should "promote the conservation, restoration and enhancement of priority habitats".
 These are defined in the Natural Environment and Rural Communities Act 2006 and across the parish there are a number of priority habitats as illustrated in Appendix 3.
 In 2014 the Parish Council committed to producing a Parish Biodiversity Audit and Plan.
 A Cheveley Parish Biodiversity Group (volunteers) was established in 2015 and has worked on the audit, which was completed and presented to the Parish Council in November 2016.
-It is available to download on the Parish Council's website. - 10.6 The timing of the introduction of the minimum requirement for biodiversity net gain required by the Environment Act 2021 is unclear at present, but within the Neighbourhood Plan Area, residents and developers are encouraged to deliver a measurable net gain in biodiversity as part of planning proposals.
-Cambridgeshire County Council has produced a Biodiversity Checklist and Biodiversity Guidance Notes which provides more information on habitats for developers and the District Council's "Natural Environment" Supplementary Planning Document provides a framework for the consideration of proposals, primarily in Policy SPD.
-NE6 "Biodiversity Net Gain", albeit that the policy is not part of the development plan.
-Given that the Supplementary Planning Document has gone through a consultation process ahead of it being adopted, Policy SPD.NE6 is included in the Neighbourhood Plan to ensure it is given greater weight when determining planning applications.
+It is available to download on the Parish Council's website. - by the Environment Act now have effect.
+In addition to national legislation, within the neighbourhood area, residents and developers are encouraged to deliver a measurable net gain in biodiversity as part of planning proposals.
+Cambridgeshire County Council has produced a Biodiversity Checklist and Biodiversity Guidance Notes which provides more information on habitats for developers and the District Council's "Natural Environment" Supplementary Planning Document provides a framework for the consideration of proposals.
+Given that the Supplementary Planning Document has gone through a consultation process ahead of it being adopted, Policy CHEV14 is included in the Plan to ensure it is given greater weight when determining planning applications.
+It has been carefully designed to complement national legislation.
+It applies to householder proposals and to proposals which create new or enhanced access points.